-The Five Presidents' Report of 2015 called for a macroeconomic stabiliser that would be capable of dealing with asymmetric shocks to the eurozone.
-A European unemployment benefits scheme (EUBS) is one of many potential stabilisation mechanisms that have been put forward over the years.
-The papers in this Forum, based on a recent Intereconomics conference, search for solutions that can overcome the political resistance to risk sharing in order to secure the economic benefits of risk reduction.
-Authors include Frank Vandenbroucke, Iain Begg, Sebastian Dullien and Nicolas Carnot.
+The Five Presidents’ Report of 2015 called for a macroeconomic stabiliser that would be capable of dealing with asymmetric shocks.
+A European unemployment benefits scheme (EUBS) is one potential stabilisation mechanism, although other proposals for devising risk-sharing tools that could be deployed across the eurozone have also been put forward over the years.
+The following papers, based on a recent Intereconomics conference, explore and compare the advantages and disadvantages of the various schemes entertained.
+Which one holds the greatest promise of reducing the risk of deep recession?
+Do such schemes inevitably lead to moral hazard or are there practical safeguards that can be built into their provisions to minimise this risk?
+Are any of these proposals politically feasible in the near term?
+This Forum seeks to answer these questions, searching for solutions that can overcome the political resistance to risk sharing in order to secure the economic benefits of risk reduction.